zoylendt/zoylendt.github.io/content/Selfhosted/Multiple jDownloader2 instances behind VPN.md

 ---

 > [!warning]- **This setup doesn't work with ProtonVPN anymore as of 2024-12-03**
 > This setup depends on a 'company' VPN container for each jD2 container.
 For this I chose [walterl/proton-privoxy](https://github.com/walterl/proton-privoxy/) since it has a feature to randomly select an exit server.
-This container depends on the [community CLI implementation](https://github.com/Rafficer/linux-cli-community/) of the ProtonVPN API to work.
+This container depends on the [(stale) community CLI implementation](https://github.com/Rafficer/linux-cli-community/) of the ProtonVPN API to work.
 Since March 2024 the issues with this tool have been increasing (for reasons explained [here](https://github.com/Rafficer/linux-cli-community/issues/365#issuecomment-2003323442)) and it's going to stop working soon due to [dropped support from ProtonVPN](https://github.com/Rafficer/linux-cli-community/issues/365#issuecomment-1993906815).
+The Implications of this for [walterl/proton-privoxy](https://github.com/walterl/proton-privoxy/) are discussed [here](https://github.com/walterl/proton-privoxy/issues/46#issuecomment-1997361231) and below.
 > Some notes about replacing/fixing these issues:
-> 	- ...
+> 	- Instead of using the community CLI it's possible to pull the required data from the [public ProtonVPN API](https://api.protonmail.ch/vpn/logicals) as suggested [here](https://github.com/walterl/proton-privoxy/issues/46#issuecomment-1997923319).
+> 	- The development on [walterl/proton-privoxy](https://github.com/walterl/proton-privoxy/) seems to be stale too - neither an [experimental killswitch](https://github.com/walterl/proton-privoxy/pull/41) nor an [ip6tables fix](https://github.com/walterl/proton-privoxy/pull/64) have been merged.
-> 	- ...
+> 	-
 > Since I'm anyway planning to migrate to a [[Homelab 2.0 | K3S based homelab setup]] soon I'm going to create a similar setup to the one described below within K3S.
 > https://github.com/walterl/proton-privoxy/issues/46#issuecomment-1997361231